 We visit more places in Central QLD than most people do.
 There’s often a serious reason for that and it’s important not to trivialise our primary purpose; saving lives.
 But we also feel extremely fortunate to see as many places as we do.
 It’s a wonderful place to live and work.

-When we get called out, we need to move quickly.
+When we get called out on a search and rescue mission, we need to move quickly.
 How quickly?
 Let’s just say we’ve done this enough times we can now predict flight times to the minute.
 In this table you can see how long it takes to reach some of the areas we serve.